Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 sortOrder: Ascending

-If you wish to view the status of a placement you can either use the Azure portal or kubectl command.
+If you want to view the status of a placement, you can use either the Azure portal or the kubectl command.

-Details on how to view a placement's progress can be found in the propagate resources quickstart.
+You can find details on how to view a placement's progress in Use the ClusterResourcePlacement API to propagate resources to member clusters.

 Clean up resources

-Details on how to remove a cluster resource placement via the Azure portal or kubectl command can be found in the clean-up resources section of the propagate resources quickstart.
+For details on how to remove a cluster resource placement via the Azure portal or the kubectl command, see Clean up resources in the article about propagating resources.